grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 1. Click **Select**.
 1. (Optional) Add a background image to your icon with the **Background (icon)** option by following the steps to [add a custom image](#add-custom-images-to-elements).

-If you don't have an SVG file, you can use a rectangle element instead an icon and reference another image file type.
+If you don't have an SVG file, you can use a rectangle element instead of an icon and set its background image to an image file type.
 To add a custom image for another element type, follow the steps to [add a custom image](#add-custom-images-to-elements).

 ### Server